sourcegraph/sourcegraph-public-snapshot/enterprise/dev/ci/README.md

 - to add a secret, use the Secret Manager on Google Cloud and then inject it at deployment time as an environment variable in the CI agents, which will make it available to every step.
 - use an environment variable name with one of the following suffixes to ensure it gets redacted in the logs: `*_PASSWORD, *_SECRET, *_TOKEN, *_ACCESS_KEY, *_SECRET_KEY, *_CREDENTIALS`
 - while environment variables can be assigned when declaring steps, they should never be used for secrets, because they won't get redacted, even if they match one of the above patterns.
-  - they won't get redacted, even if they match the above pattern.

 ## Testing